tank208/plc-student-demo-platform/README.md

 - IEC 61131-3 Ladder Logic and Structured Text programming
 - Modbus TCP/IP for industrial communication
 - SCADA visualization using Ignition
-- Secure control system design principles
+- Cyber-physical system security concepts and basic ICS hardening principles

 It also documents the development process as a student-led research spine at the University of Idaho – Coeur d'Alene.